 - To enhance the interest and motivation for learning among students through the diversification of the learning experience

-- To enhance the engagement of students with the academic staff by means of sharing the specialised knowledge and special interests of the staff
+- To enhance the engagement of students with the academic staff by means of sharing the specialized knowledge and special interests of the staff

-- To improve the quality of graduates by expanding their depth and breadth of their understanding in the practise of medicine
+- To improve the quality of graduates by expanding their depth and breadth of their understanding in the practice of medicine

 |SSC 1||Literature and medicine||

 |SSC3||Application of Molecular Biology techniques related to infectious/ genetic diseases and human DNA fingerprinting||Dr. Menaka Hapugoda